Defining a process

 Performance indicators are units of measurements, such as turnaround times, deadlines, minimum results achieved, etc.

 Explanation: A measurable unit that provides information regarding the functioning of a specific process, and the extent to which set objectives are achieved.
 Every objective must meet the SMART criteria.

 Example: Invoice processing, including approval, must not take more than 2 days.
 KPI: maximum turnaround time of 2 days.
 Average sickness absence for the full year 2012 must not exceed 3%.
 KPI: absence rate for 2012 below or equal to 3%.

-Continue modelling processes on your desktop and use the powerful features of Sensus BPM Personal.
+Continue modelling processes in your browser and use the powerful features of Sensus BPM Designer.